Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Analytical comparisons of blinded and snooping bias

 Alternatively, in the special case where Condition \ref{enu:noise-bad} holds with equality, Eq (\ref{eq:bias-ratio}) also holds with equality (see Section \ref{subsec:Proof-of-Theorem-noise} of the supplementary materials).
-This case is especially relevant when $\mathbf{X}$ contains a large number of ``noisy'' covariates that are independent of $\mu(\mathbf{X},\mathbf{0})$.
-In particular, if $\mu(\mathbf{X},\mathbf{0})$ depends only on a small, fixed number of ``signal'' covariates while the number of noisy covariates grows arbitrarily large, then it becomes overwhelmingly likely that one of the noisy covariates will, by chance, maximize the adjusted estimate.
-Thus, snooping analysts will effectively ignore the signal covariates, and so the snooping bias will be unaffected by the strength of the signal ($\rho^{2}$).
-As a result, $E\left[\hat{\Delta}_{\text{snoop}}\left(\mathbf{X},\mathbf{U}^{(0)}\right)\right]\approx E\left[\hat{\Delta}_{\text{snoop}}\left(\mathbf{X},\mathbf{U}^{(1-\rho^{2})}\right)\right]$ for any value of $\rho^{2}$, and Condition \ref{enu:noise-bad} will hold with approximate equality.
-If the remaining conditions in Theorem \ref{thm:noise-mix} hold, then Eq (\ref{eq:bias-ratio}) will also hold with approximate equality, and the blinded bias will be roughly proportional to the snooping bias.
+This case is especially relevant when $\mathbf{X}$ contains a large number of ``noisy'' covariates that are independent of $\mu(\mathbf{X},\mathbf{A})$.
+For example, suppose that $\mathcal{D}=\{d_{\text{OLS},1},\dots,d_{\text{OLS},p}\}$, such that analysts select a single covariate to adjust for.
+Suppose also that $\mu(\mu(\mathbf{X}_{i\bcd},A_{i})$ and $\epsilon_{Y,i}$ are both normal variables with mean zero.
+Here, removing signal from $\mathbf{Y}$ will only affect the estimators $d_{\text{OLS},j}(\mathbf{Y})$ for which $\mathbf{X}_{\bcd j}$ is predictive of $\mathbf{Y}$.
+If almost none of the covariates are predictive of $\mathbf{Y}$, then removing noise from $\mathbf{Y}$ in the manner of Condition \ref{enu:noise-bad} will have minimal effect on $\max_{d\in\mathcal{D}}d(\mathbf{Y})$, since signal variables will rarely be selected anyway.
+As a result, Condition \ref{enu:noise-bad} and Eq (\ref{eq:bias-ratio}) will both hold with approximate equality.
 We will refer back to this special case when discussing simulation results.